trezor/trezor.js/README.md

 You need to add that even if you are using compiled dist version of trezor.js.

+(A version of this is in doc/polyfill.js, but it won't be kept updated.)

 Before using trezor.js
 ----
 Before you can use trezor.js in your web app, the *end user* has to install one of our transport layers.
 Also, the web app's URL has to be whitelisted specifically.